-The SMC server 3.5.4 is compatible with Stormshield Network Security in at least version 3.7.0.
+The SMC server 3.7.1 is compatible with Stormshield Network Security from version 4.3.
 For further detail, refer to Compatibility of SMC/SNS firewalls.

 2.1 Connecting a firewall with a factory configuration to the server

 The three following steps are required to connect a firewall with a factory configuration to the SMC server: